DevHrytsan/FlaxObjectPool/README.md

 ## How to install
 ### For Flax 1.7+
-> [!WARNING]
-> As of the current date(03.10.2023), version 1.7 corresponds to a custom build derived from both the 'master' and '1.7' branches of the Flax engine on GitHub.
-> To obtain the latest version, you can either build it manually or use the Flax launcher to install the 'master' version.

 1. Open your project.
 2. Navigate to Tools -> Plugins -> Clone Plugin Project.
 3. Enter the following URL: https://github.com/DevHrytsan/FlaxObjectPool.git.